-Facial mapping was one of the most insightful and important lessons that I studied.
-In all my years as an esthetician, I have found facial mapping to be one of my greatest tools in the treatment room- enabling me to look beyond the skins surface to achieve a greater understanding of any imbalances that may be occurring within.
-I can still hear my mentors voice in my head when I see someone with a pimple on the tip of their nose, "Your nose area represents your heart.
-If you see a loved one with a pimple on the tip of their nose- just give them a big, old hug".
-Sure enough, she was spot on.
+The ancient art of facial mapping is based on the theory that different sections of the face correspond to specific internal areas of the body, which are detailed in our handy diagram.
+Dullness, luster, color, and breakouts: they all tell a deeper story of our health, and can indicate how specific organs within our bodies are functioning.
+In my years as an esthetician, facial mapping became one of my go-to techniques in the treatment room, enabling me to look beyond the surface of the skin to achieve a greater understanding of any imbalances occurring within.
+I can still hear my mentor’s voice in my head when I see someone with a pimple on the tip of their nose – “Your nose area represents your heart.
+If you see a loved one with a pimple on the tip of their nose- just give them a big, old hug.”

 could indicate food allergies • constipation • dehydration